A healthy take on a fancy boxed chocolate. These peanut butter date caramels are sure to hit the sweet tooth without all the added sugar.

 A few years ago during a health streak, I came across an idea for date candies.
 I whipped them up and devoured all of them.
-So much, for the health streak.
+A health streak still counts if you over indulge in healthy treats, right?
 I made them quite often and would take them to friend’s houses as the treat, so I could ensure that I would stay on track.
 They are always a hit.
-Even the kids beg for these.
+These little date caramels are so good that my kids beg for them.

 These little guys come together really fast, but they are best made with a food processor.
 They become a little too sticky for a high powered blender.
 If you don’t have a food processor, buy one, or do what I do and borrow one from a nice neighbor when you need it!
 I have so many kitchen accessories, that I really don’t have room for a new one.
 Since the one I got for a wedding present over 12 years ago broke, I have yet to replace it.
 I might have to change that soon, though.